kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	- In the **Export Statistics** pane on the left, note the number of on-premises users that were added to Azure Active Directory and the number that were updated.
 	- In the **Export Errors** pane on the right, note the errors that appear.
 If you recall back in the prior lab exercise when you ran the IdFix tool, there were two users with validation errors that you purposely did not fix (**Ngoc Bich Tran** and **An Dung Dao**).

 		Select the first link (CN={xxxxxx...) under the **Export Errors** column that applies to the first **DataValidationFailed** error.
-This will display the first of these two users that were not synchronized by the Azure AD Connect tool.
+This will display the first of these two users that were not synchronized by the Microsoft Entra ID Connect tool.
 Review the error to see why this account is broken. **Tip:** In the **Connector Space Object Properties** window, select the **Export Error** tab.
 In the **Error Information** section, select the **Detail** button.
 Review the detailed error information, and then select **Close**.
 Select **Close** again.

 		Select the second Data Validation error link and verify this error is for the second user that you purposely did not fix.
 Follow the same steps as before to review the error for this user.

 	>**IMPORTANT:** Because a synchronization had not been performed prior to this, the initial synchronization was a **Full Synchronization** (see the **Profile Name** column in the top pane).
 Because the synchronization process will continue to run automatically every 30 minutes, any subsequent synchronizations will display **Delta Synchronization** as its **Profile Name**.
 If you leave the **Synchronization Service Manager** window open, after 30 minutes you will see that it attempts to synchronize the two users who were not synchronized during the initial synchronization.
 These will display as a **Delta Synchronization** rather than a **Full Synchronization**.

-30. Now that you have seen Azure AD Connect complete a Full Synchronization, in the next task you will make some updates and manually force an immediate synchronization rather than waiting for it to synchronize updates every 30 minutes.
+30. Now that you have seen Microsoft Entra ID Connect complete a Full Synchronization, in the next task you will make some updates and manually force an immediate synchronization rather than waiting for it to synchronize updates every 30 minutes.
 Close the **Synchronization Service Manager on LON-DC1** window.

 31. In your browser, close all tabs except for the **Home | Microsoft 365** tab and the **Active users - Microsoft 365 admin center** tab.